 Small Changes, Big Payoff

-Jeff helped me find realistic solutions to my challenges.
-Every week we touched base via email, and the pounds kept coming off.
-I didn’t always have perfect days, and Jeff was the first person to let me know that was OK.
-This was what I needed to hear from a professional: To be successful, lose weight, and fuel my body properly, I had to have goals but also be realistic.
+The team helped me find realistic solutions to my challenges.
+We touched base every week via email, and the pounds kept coming off.
+I didn’t always have perfect days, and they were the first people to let me know that was OK.
+This was what I needed to hear from professionals: to be successful, lose weight, and fuel my body properly, I had to have goals but also be realistic.

 By my second marathon, four months later, I was down almost 20 pounds!
 We had created a hydration and fueling plan that helped me to improve my marathon time by 29 minutes, and I felt amazing during the race.
 I actually got faster at the end of the marathon.
 I was ecstatic!

-I met with Jeff after the race, and we set some new goals because working on small goals was helping me accomplish some really big things.
+I met with the sports nutritionists after the race, and we set some new goals because working on small goals was helping me accomplish some really big things.
 I lost another four pounds in April and ran a course best at the UPMC Health Plan Half Marathon.
 I was almost back to the pace I was running when I was in my 20s and 30s.

 The biggest thing I have learned is that different things work for different people.
-What has worked for me is having the support and accountability Jeff provides by checking in via email or being available for follow-up appointments.
+What has worked for me is having the support and accountability the sports nutrition team provides by checking in via email or being available for follow-up appointments.
 I now enjoy what I am putting in my body, and I can see what my body and mind accomplish when fueled properly and not deprived.

 Bringing It All Home

-Jeff has been more than a nutrition coach.
-He has been someone who I can be honest with about food, exercise, and life.
+They have been more than nutrition coaches.
+They have been a group I can be honest with about food, exercise, and life.
 I look forward to all the things I will continue to learn about nutrition and sports performance.
 With the right help and tools, I have learned that baby steps can become big strides and that so many things are possible.
-My weight loss, marathon, and overall health goals all now seem to be within my reach.
+My weight loss, marathon, and overall health goals now all seem to be within my reach.